- Plesk for Linux

 - Plesk for Windows

-The article provides troubleshooting steps for errors that may be shown during a Let's Encrypt certificate installation using the Let's Encrypt Plesk extension.
-The following errors are addressed in this article:
+The article provides general troubleshooting steps for errors that may be shown during a Let's Encrypt certificate installation using the Let's Encrypt Plesk extension.

 Notes: This guide is intended for Plesk Onyx 17.5 and later versions.